JuliaCrypto/SEAL.jl/README.md

 capabilitites of SEAL in a (mostly) intuitive and Julian way.
 SEAL.jl is published under the same permissive MIT license as the original SEAL library.

-Currently, SEAL.jl supports all operations that are used in the examples 1 through 5 of the
+Currently, SEAL.jl supports all operations that are used in the examples of the [SEAL library](https://github.com/microsoft/SEAL/tree/master/native/examples).
-[SEAL library](https://github.com/microsoft/SEAL/tree/master/native/examples).
 This includes encoding and encryption, addition and multiplication, rotation, relinearization and modulus switching for the BFV and CKKS schemes.